OctopusDeploy/docs/docs/security/authentication/auth-provider-compatibility.md

 ## External groups and roles support {#external-groups-and-roles}

 Octopus allows [external groups and roles](/docs/security/users-and-teams/external-groups-and-roles.md) to be added as members of Teams in Octopus.
-The following table shows which authentication providers support this in Octopus Server, Octopus Cloud and the Octopus Linux Container:
+The following table shows which authentication providers support this in Octopus Server, Octopus Cloud, and the Octopus Linux Container:

 |                                         | Octopus Server     | Octopus Cloud   | Octopus Linux Container |
 |-----------------------------------------|:------------------:|:---------------:|:-----------------------:|